-- TO: Distribution
+TO: Distribution

-- FROM: Agency Counsel for Ethics
+FROM: Agency Counsel for Ethics

-- SUBJECT: Determination Regarding Attendance by NASA employees at the Space Policy Institute, George Washington University Dinner on May 1, 2024
+SUBJECT: Determination Regarding Attendance by NASA employees at the Space Policy

+Institute, George Washington University Dinner on March 5, 2025

-On May 1, 2024, the Space Policy Institute (SPI), George Washington University (GWU), a nonprofit organization under 501(c)(3) of the Internal Revenue Code, will host a dinner at the DACOR Bacon House, 1801 F Street NW, Washington, DC, from 6:30 p.m. to 9:00 p.m.
-The guest speaker is Damon Wells, Director for Policy and Strategy, National Reconnaissance Office.
+On March 5, 2025, the Space Policy Institute (SPI), George Washington University (GWU), a nonprofit organization under 501(c)(3) of the Internal Revenue Code, will host a dinner at the DACOR Bacon House, 1801 F Street NW, Washington, DC, from 6:30 p.m. to 9:00 p.m.
+The guest speaker is Rep. Brian Babin (D-TX), on space issues for the 119th Congress.

-Approximately 110 people have been invited to attend.
+Approximately 120 people have been invited to attend.
 Attendees will have a diversity of views or interests and will include representatives from the legislative branch, state and local government officials, representatives from industry, employees of Federal agencies, academia, media and members of the public.
 The estimated cost of the event, including all food and beverages, is \$127 per person.
 SPI is in control of the organizing, planning and invitations for this event.
 Attendance at this event will allow NASA attendees to exchange information regarding various NASA programs.
 I find that the event meets the requirements of a "widely attended gathering" as defined in 5 C.F.R. § 2635.204(g)(2).

 I further determine that there is an Agency interest in having NASA personnel attend the event because it will provide an opportunity for the invited persons to exchange ideas and views pertaining to NASA's policies, programs and operations.
-NASA employees, including NASA employees in non-career positions who are required to sign the ethics pledge under Executive Order 13989, who do not have a significant role in a matter affecting the interests of the sponsor may accept an invitation for free attendance to the event.
+NASA employees, including NASA employees in non-career positions, who do not have a significant role in a matter affecting the interests of the sponsor may accept an invitation for free attendance to the event.
 In those circumstances, I find that the Agency's interest in attendance outweighs any concern that the individual may be, or may appear to be, improperly influenced in the performance of their duties.